Mind of a Genius Records: History

 The label's first signee was dance/electronic musician ZHU.
 After signing ZHU, the label signed Gallant.
 On June 30, 2015, Gallant's single "Weight in Gold" became one of the first tracks to premiere on Zane Lowe's "World Record" Beats 1 show.
 After signing Gallant, the label signed THEY, an R&B duo consisting of Dante Jones & Drew Love.
 The label then signed the Dutch band Klangstof.

 The label's roster currently totals eight artists.
 Artists record in-house at Mind of a Genius Studios, adjacent to the label's headquarters in Culver City, CA.

-Reception

-Mind of a Genius Records has been lauded by media outlets for the label's progressive outlook on label-artist relationships.